 What is Financial Aid?

 Use CSUCC to get an estimate of your financial aid eligibility.
-CSUCC is a free service designed for high school and college students (freshman through senior) and is offered through the CSU Mentor website.
+CSUNPCC is a free service designed for high school and college students (freshman through senior) and is offered through the CSU Mentor website.
 NOTE: The use of CSUCC does not constitute an actual application for financial aid.
-To receive financial aid from a California State University campus, you must complete the Free Application for Federal Student Aid (FAFSA).
+To receive financial aid from a California State University campus, you must complete either the Free Application for Federal Student Aid (FAFSA) or the California Dream Act (CDA) Application.
 See How to Apply.

 Eligibility for financial aid is the amount that remains after the student's Expected Family Contribution (EFC) is subtracted from the cost of education.
 The cost of education is the amount the University estimates the student will spend to attend college for the academic year.
 The cost of education includes the basic State University Fee, various campus-based fees, room and board, books, supplies, transportation and miscellaneous personal expenses.